Healthy Holiday Recipes

 • Spiced Herbal Tea: A warming, calorie-free alternative to sugary holiday drinks.

-• Fruit-Infused Sparkling Water: A festive and healthy alternative to sugary sodas.
+• Fruit-Infused Sparkling Water: A festive and healthy alternative to sodas.

 Cooking Tips for Healthier Holiday Meals: